-The Service Provider or the Customer reserves the option of cancelling a service in the case of a force majeure event (fire, explosion, attack, natural disaster, flood, administrative restrictions, etc.).
+The Service Provider or the Customer reserves the right to cancel a Service on the occurrence of a force majeure event (fire, explosion, terrorist attack, pandemic, natural disaster, administrative restrictions, etc.).
 In this case, the down payment possibly made will be refunded without the Customer being able to claim any additional compensation.

 Article 10 – Right of withdrawal

-Under Article L .221-28(12) of the Consumer Code, the Customer may not exercise the right of withdrawal for the provision of catering services and leisure activities which must be supplied on a specified date or during a specified period.
+Under Article L. 221-28(12) of the French Consumer Code, the Customer may not exercise the right of withdrawal for the provision of catering services and leisure activities that must be supplied on a specified date or during a specified period.

 Article 11 – Personal data